Global Virtual Team Drama

 3) Unmask the Informal Roles

-In your team, you will find informal roles too.
+You will find informal roles in your team, too.
 In a flatter hierarchy, you might have an opinion leader who does not necessarily agree with you.
-You might find this team member challenging but this team member could be your greatest ally and supporter if you understood how this person needs to be inspired Maybe they need more encouragement, maybe they need more brainstorming or maybe they need more structure.
-You need to learn to read your team members and the informal roles they play and then adapt your style accordingly.
+You might find this team member challenging, but this team member could be your greatest ally and supporter if you understand how this person needs to be inspired.
+Maybe they need more encouragement, more brainstorming, or more structure.
+You need to learn to read your team members and their informal roles and adapt your style accordingly.

 4) Find out the Areas of Support

-In my management and coaching experience, I learned that every human being has needs.
+My management and coaching experience taught me that every human has needs.
 It sometimes took me up to two years to drive a team to high performance and great collaboration.
-When you understand the learning steps the team member has to go through to get to the next level you will also understand how you can lead this person to success.
+When you understand the learning steps the team member has to go through to get to the next level, you will also understand how you can lead this person to success.
 Instead of asking them to work on projects that are way out of their capabilities, you can give them small success experiences so they can grow in small steps and keep their self-confidence intact.
 I have seen many good team members in other teams who were crushed and did not believe in their competencies anymore because their manager was overconfident or micro-managing them.
-Also, please go through our article “Twelve Exercises for Psychological Safety”.
+Also, please review our article “Twelve Exercises for Psychological Safety.”

 5) Ensure Every Team Member has a Voice

-In any intercultural team but also monocultural team you will have more introverted team members.
+You will have more introverted team members in any intercultural but monocultural team.
 They will not always speak up in meetings and voice their opinions.
 Others might just feel it is not worth discussing further and shut up.
 You can use various tools and methods to give your quieter team members a voice.
-It also helps if you ask a neutral facilitator to support your annual kick-off meetings or other team-building exercises.
-You might not see how you hinder certain team members from voicing their opinion.
+It also helps to ask a neutral facilitator to support your annual kick-off meetings or other team-building exercises.
+You might not see how you hinder certain team members from voicing their opinions.

 6) Understand Limiting Assumptions

-When a team member is very engaged but not necessarily of the same view as you are it could be a good point to consider.
-You might assume that the team member is less qualified or experienced than you are and as a result, you might not take them seriously.
+When a team member is very engaged but not necessarily of the same view as you are, it could be a good point to consider.
+You might assume that the team member is less qualified or experienced than you are, so you might not take them seriously.
 You could also be biased against team members who behave like yourself or have similar preferences in working style.
 This is what we reveal in coaching sessions.
-In my experience, this process is easier when you work with me through this transition phase as you might have cultural and other blindspots that hinder you from fast progress.
+In my experience, this process is easier when you work with me through this transition phase, as you might have cultural and other blindspots that hinder you from fast progress.

 Leave a Reply